SAP-samples/teched2022-DT264/exercises/1. Tutorial/Tutorial 1.md

   <img src="./images/tut1-8.png" width="95%" />
 </p>

-There are three main pages available:
+Within the Site Manager there are three main pages available:

 **1. Site Directory:**
     Here you will create & maintain different Launchpad sites and their settings.